hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

    tar xzvf canton-research-|canton_version|.tar.gz

-To obtain the Canton Network node binary (required to run validator and wallet apps), please download a release bundle here:
+To obtain the Canton Network node binary (required to run the validator app), please download a release bundle here:
 |bundle_download_link|.
 (Source is available by cloning the
 `the-real-canton-coin <https://github.com/DACH-NY/the-real-canton-coin>`_
 repository from GitHub.)